All Products

 2. In the left-side navigation pane, choose Identities > Users.

-3. In the user list, click the name of the target RAM user.
+3. On the Users page, click the target RAM user.

-4. On the Authentication tab, in the Login Profile section, click Enable Console Logon.
+4. Choose the Authentication tab.
+In the Login Profile section, click Enable Console Logon.

-5. In the Enable Console Logon dialog, configure the following parameters:
+5. In the Enable Console Logon dialog box, configure the following parameters:

 • Set Logon Password: Select Automatically Regenerate Default Password or Reset Custom Password.

-• Password Reset: Choose whether the user must reset their password upon their next login.
-When you set an initial password, we recommend that you select Required at Next Logon to avoid sharing the password between the administrator and the user.
+• Password Reset: Specify whether the user must change their password at the next logon.
+When setting an initial password, we recommend that you select this option.

-• Enable MFA: Specify whether to require the RAM user to enable multi-factor authentication.
-If you select Required, the user must bind an MFA device upon their next login.
-We recommend that you keep the default selection and require MFA.
+• Enable MFA: Specify whether to require MFA.
+If you select Required, the user must bind an MFA device at their next logon.
+We strongly recommend requiring MFA.

 6. Click OK.